travel-code-sleep/SimpleEfficientKeywords/README.md

 # 💡 SimpleEfficientKeyword (SEKeywords)
 ## 🛠🍹A simple efficient cocktail of keyword extraction algorithms, text processing and language model to generate and summarize high quality multi-document keywords fast and handsfree.
+## 🤩 0 to product read in 3 lines of code.

 ```
 SimpleEfficientKeyword
 ├─ .gitignore
+├─ CITATION.cff
 ├─ LICENSE
 ├─ README.md
 ├─ notebooks